 The broad power and torque plateau of the D1556 is attributable to the turbocharger with its variable turbine geometry (VTG), as well as the common-rail system which ensures injection pressures of up to 2,500 bar.
-Based on these technologies, the power unit with its bore of 115 mm and stroke of 145 mm develops its power uniformly and dynamically, even at the lower end of its speed range.
-The high compression ratio also results in more efficient fuel combustion, which together with the modern engine design leads to incredibly low fuel consumption levels across the entire map range.
-Further advantages of the VTG turbocharger lie in the wide range of deployment profiles and in its compact design which make it an ideal fit within the overall D1556 concept.
+Based on these technologies, the power unit with its bore of 115 mm and stroke of 145 mm develops its power uniformly and dynamically, even in the lower speed range.
+The high compression ratio also results in more efficient fuel combustion, which – together with the modern engine design – leads to incredibly low fuel consumption levels across the entire engine map range.
+Further advantages of the VTG turbocharger lie in the wide range of deployment profiles and in its compact design which makes it an ideal fit within the overall D1556 concept.
 Its overall dimensions of 1,414 x 807 x 1,103 mm (length x width x height) mean the 6-cylinder engine has one of the lowest installation volumes on the market.
 This offers an ideal opportunity for designers to perfectly integrate the engine into construction machines such as excavators, wheel loaders and mobile cranes or into agricultural machines such as tractors, forage or combine harvesters.

 Engine width | mm | 807 |